Medically reviewed by Kristin Hall, FNP

 If you regularly drink alcohol, it’s best to talk to your healthcare provider about this before you start using any antibiotic, including doxycycline.
 They will be able to provide more advice and information about the safety of drinking alcohol during treatment with doxycycline.

-It’s okay to take doxycycline on an empty stomach or with food.
+According to the FDA, it’s okay to take doxycycline on an empty stomach or with food.
 However, certain types of food may affect your body’s ability to absorb doxycycline, making the medication less effective as an antibiotic.
+So here is the list of food to avoid while taking doxycycline.

 Certain dairy products, such as milk, cream, cheese, yogurt and foods derived from dairy such as protein and calcium supplements, may affect your body’s ability to absorb doxycycline.
 This may make doxycycline less effective at treating infections, acne and other conditions.